openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 Embedded typed objects
 ######################

-Instances within a graph database can also embed typed objects that are constrained by other metadata schemas than the one used for the parent instance.
-For our example, the "Person" schema tells us that the property `"affiliation" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#affiliation>`_ is actually expecting 1 to N embedded objects of type "Affiliation".
+Instances can also include embedded typed objects that are constrained by schemas different from that of the parent instance.
+For example, the "Person" schema specifies that the property `"affiliation" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#affiliation>`_ expects one or more embedded objects of type "Affiliation".

-If we check the constraints of the `"Affiliation" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/affiliation.html>`_, we learn that an instance of this type only requires the property `"memberOf" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/affiliation.html#memberof>`_ which requires a link to an instance of type "Consortium" or "Organization".
-Furthermore, we can check the constraints for the `"Consortium" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/consortium.html>`_ and the `"Organization" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/organization.html>`_ and learn that both only require the property "fullName" defined through a single value of data type "string".
+Inspecting the `"Affiliation" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/affiliation.html>`_ shows that it requires the property `"memberOf" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/affiliation.html#memberof>`_, which links to an instance of type "Consortium" or "Organization".

+The `"Consortium" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/consortium.html>`_ and `"Organization" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/organization.html>`_ schemas both require the property "fullName", defined as a single string value.

-In order to embed an object of type "Affiliation" into our "Person" instance we therefore have to first create at least one instance of type "Organization" or "Consortium":
+To embed an "Affiliation" object in a "Person" instance, at least one "Organization" or "Consortium" instance must first be defined:

 .. tabs:: instance-formatting